 Note: The approach for calculating access to destinations for EFAs is based on where residences within the walksheds for each community destination or transit station within or outside of an EFA.
+Source: Pedestrian Level of Comfort Analysis

-Table 21 shows that walking to elementary schools tends to be more comfortable, 18 with 40% comfortable access walking along streets, and 32% comfortable access at crossings.
-In contrast, walking tends to be the least comfortable to high schools, with only 7% comfortable access along pathways and 5% comfortable access at crossings.
+Table 21 shows that walking to elementary schools tends to be more comfortable,17 with 40% comfortable access walking along streets, and 32% comfortable access at crossings.
+In contrast,